10-Step Guide to Designing a Memorial

-- Number & type of lots.
+- Type of cemetery plot.
 Examples: single lots, single (double deep), double (side by side), 3 lots or more (family), cremation, etc.

 - Total number of people to be interred in the plot and reflected on the monument.
-This allows us to design the layout for the amount of lettering expected.)
+This allows us to design the layout for the amount of lettering expected.

 Type of Memorial